mildiemilk/create-pdf/README.md

 ### Concept

-- Input required 2 params
+- Input receive 3 values (template, state, transformImageFn)
-  - Template is structure of docDefinition but may have a state key
+  - template : structure of docDefinition, it can have a state key
-  - State in redux state or sync state
+  - State : redux state or sync state
+  - TransformImageFn : function to transform image (optional)
 - Output
-  - The structures of template and output are the same but the value of the key from state is resolved
+  - Structure of template and output are the same but value of key from state is resolved

 ## Example